mtlynch/slide-decks/content/nerds-2020/_index.md

 ---

+# What do banks do?

+1. Confirm your identity
+1. Manage transfers to/from your account

+---

+# Brute forcing bank logins

+* Brute force can crack most bank passwords.
+  * Banks are responsible for stopping this.
+* TODO: Screenshot of failed auth

+---

 # How do you manage financial accounts without a bank?

 * Traditional payment processors rely on banks to verify your identity.